Calendar

 2015

-Taiwan Air Force (TAF) Innovation Base
+Taiwan Air Force Innovation Base

-On October 5, 2012, Air Force Command Headquarters, MND relocated to Zhong Yong Military Base in the Dazhi area of Zhongshan District, Taipei City.
-The Executive Yuan proceeded to revitalize the newly vacated site and named it “Taiwan Air Force Innovation Base” in 2015 by inviting organizations and groups across a variety of disciplines to participate in programs of youth entrepreneurship and social innovation.
+In 2012, Air Force Command Headquarters, MND was relocated to Zhong Yong Military Base in the Dazhi area of Zhongshan District, Taipei City.
+The Executive Yuan proceeded to revitalize the newly vacated site and named it Taiwan Air Force Innovation Base in 2015.
+The base was run by the Ministry of Economic Affairs to invite organizations and groups across a variety of disciplines to participate in programs of youth entrepreneurship and social innovation.

 2017